zazaho/SimImg/README.md

 which value more than 10 matches are found.

-In my experience, for the purpose of detecting the most interesting similar holiday pictures the "Average" and "Perception" algorithms can be useful but the "HSV (5 regions)" in the Colours Conditions gives the best results.
+In my experience, for the purpose of detecting the most interesting similar holiday pictures the "Gradient (horizontal)" algorithm can be useful but the "HSV (5 regions)" in the Colours Conditions gives the best results.

 The other conditions should be considered optional to further limit the shown matches.